-As set out in the Scheme of Delegation of the Council Constitution, the Portfolio Holder for Communities and Leisure Services has delegation to procure the specified service in the provision, implementation, maintenance and management of:- the importance and value of the contract it is considered that the decision should be made by the Portfolio Holder.
+As set out in the Scheme of Delegation of the Council Constitution, the Portfolio Holder for Communities and Leisure Services has delegation to procure the specified service in the provision, implementation, maintenance and management of:-

 1. Sports and leisure facilities, parks and gardens, allotments, playing fields, beach facilities, public open spaces, amenity areas and country parks.